fer/fer/notes/courses/INE/eJPT/3of3-penetration-testing-basics.md

     - Long passwords made by upper and lower case letters, numbers and symbols can take days or even years to crack
     - **John The Ripper**: can mount both brute force and dictionary-based attacks against a password database (see: `john --list=formats`)
       - Fast because of the high use of parallelization, crack strategies
-      - `/etc/passwd`: contains info about user acccounts
+      - `/etc/passwd`: contains info about user accounts
       - `/etc/shadow`: contains info about the actual password hashes
       - `john` needs the username and the password hashes to be in the same file, therefore we need to use the `unshadow` utility that comes with _John The Ripper_
       - `john -incremental -users:<users list> <file to crack>`